Certifications

 For a company involved in the manufacture, sale or distribution of goods or services covered under the United States Munitions List (USML), or a component supplier to goods covered under the USML, the stipulation or requirement of being “ITAR certified (compliant)” means that the company must be registered with the State Department’s DDTC (Directorate of Defense Trade Controls) and must understand and abide by the ITAR as it applies to their USML linked goods or services.

-All import and export laws of the United States is performed by Homeland Security Investigations Special Agents (formerly U.S. Customs) within Immigration and Customs Enforcement, an agency of the Department of Homeland Security.
+All import and export laws of the United States are enforced by Homeland Security Investigations Special Agents (formerly U.S. Customs) within Immigration and Customs Enforcement, an agency of the Department of Homeland Security.
 Additionally, Customs and Border Protection Officers, also under the Department of Homeland Security, inspect imports and exports at U.S. Border Crossings and International Airports and enforce import and export regulations.